JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 #### `emitter.on()`

-Adds a callback function that’s called when an event is emitted.
+Adds a callback function that's called when an event is emitted.

 Usage: